leec94/SY0-701-notes/README.md

 - allowing return traffic for outbound requests
 - improving awareness of connection states on layer 4

+NetFlow features
+- allows for the visualization of flow patterns
+- can help with capacity planning and understanding network performance issues
+- can identify the source and destination of traffic, making it easier to spot potential threats
+- helps provide an understanding of network traffic flow, enhancing security by identifying unusual patterns

+Wireless Protocols
+- **AES**: the most secure and widely adopted encryption protocol for wireless networks.
+Its strong encryption algorithms and extensive testing demonstrate its effectiveness against various attacks.
+AES is the recommended choice for ensuring robust security in wireless communication
+- WEP: outdated encryption protocol that has been widely exploited and rendered highly insecure.
+Its weak key management and static keys make it vulnerable to various attacks, and it can be cracked relatively easily.
+It should be avoided in modern network environments due to its lack of security
+- TKIP: considered weak and has known vulnerabilities.
+Due to its security limitations, using TKIP is not advisable, especially when more secure alternatives like AES are available.
+- WPA: has some known vulnerabilities, particularly when using its pre-shared key (PSK) mode.
+Depending solely on WPA might not provide the level of security required to safeguard modern wireless networks
-WPA3 features
+- **WPA3** features
   - latest and most secure wireless security protocol
   - utilizes a Diffie-Hellman key agreement
   - provides individualized data encryption even in open networks
   - it prevents eavesdropping, forging, and tampering with management frames

+Encryption protocols

 Mobile
 - Mobile Device Management (MDM): provide organizations with an easy way to manage the security settings on many mobile devices simultaneously. \[[Ref](https://www.professormesser.com/security-plus/sy0-601/sy0-601-video/mobile-device-management-2/)\]